Madison County Recognized for Workforce Development Achievements at ACT Workforce Summit

 for Madison County through its members’ participation,” said Jan Collins, Executive Director of the Madison County Business League and Foundation.

-“MCBL&F awarded grants to local schools to facilitate ACT Work Keys assessments which led to National Career Readiness Certificates for our Career
+“MCBL&F awarded grants to local schools to facilitate ACT Work Keys assessments which led to National Career Readiness Certificates for our

 The ACT Work Ready Communities Luncheon included welcome remarks from North Carolina Chamber President and CEO Gary Salamido.
-Tennessee Department of Labor
+Tennessee Department

-includes 486 participating counties and parishes in 29 states.
+initiative includes 486 participating counties and parishes in 29 states.

 ACT is a mission-driven, nonprofit organization dedicated to helping people achieve education and workplace success.
 Grounded in 60 years of research,

 ACT is a trusted leader in college and career readiness solutions.
-Each year, ACT serves millions of students, job seekers, schools, government agencies
+Each year, ACT serves millions of students, job seekers, schools, government

-school through career.
+from elementary school through career.
 Visit act.org to learn more.

-As the leader of economic development for Madison County, MCEDA’s mission is to encourage the growth of the county’s existing business and industry, attract
+As the leader of economic development for Madison County, MCEDA’s mission is to encourage the growth of the county’s existing business and industry,

-The mission of the Madison County Business League & Foundation is to bring together, under one organization, the voice of numerous entities in order
+The mission of the Madison County Business League & Foundation is to bring together, under one organization, the voice of numerous entities in

-for Madison County.
+vision for Madison County.